uprev-mrt/MrT-Meta/AddModules.md

 This guide provides details on how to add modules to the Mr T framework.

 All MrT modules are [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), so they are all standalone git repos which are just imported as submodules.
-To create a new module, first create a repo for it on bitbucket, under the [Mr.T project](https://bitbucket.org/account/user/uprev/projects/MRT)
+To create a new module, first create a repo for it on Github, under the [Mr.T project](https://github.com/uprev-mrt)

 The naming convention is [module type]-[name]. for instance the fifo module is utility-fifo.
 >*This is just the name of the repo, and does not have to be the same as the directory it is in*